pgRouting/workshop/docs/chapters/geoext_client.rst

     // create the layer where the start and final points will be drawn var points_layer = new OpenLayers.Layer.Vector("points");

-And finally, the layers are added to the OpenLayers.Map object:
+The two layers are added to the OpenLayers.Map object with:

  .. code-block:: js